The 9 issues that determine your legal rights as a dog bite victim

 - Bite that did not break the skin but caused a permanent bruise.

 - Bite or scratch that caused a visible, significant scar (other than to the face, because any bite to the face produces a significant injury).

-The one letter to read before deciding what to do if the victim is a child
+The one letter to read if the victim is a child

 - Fathers, read An Open Letter from a Dad about His Son's Dog Bite Case.

 - Moms, read A Mom's Letter to Other Moms about Her Daughter's Dog Bite Case.

 The 14 reasons why kids and adults need a lawyer for a dog bite case